ED Arrests Two Chinese Nationals From Trichy In Digital Loan App Scam; Details Massive Money Laundering Operation In TN

 The Enforcement Directorate (ED) announced the arrest of two Chinese nationals, Xiao Ya Mao and Wu Yuanlun, on 13 November 2024 in Tiruchirappalli.
 The arrests were made under the Prevention of Money Laundering Act (PMLA) in connection with a probe into digital loan applications operated by Chinese entities that allegedly provided short-term, high-interest loans through mobile apps.

-The Sessions Court in Chennai has placed the accused under judicial custody until 29 November 2024, according to the ED.
+According to the ED, the Sessions Court in Chennai has placed the accused under judicial custody until 29 November 2024.

 The investigation began following complaints about loan apps charging exorbitant interest rates and processing fees—up to 30% of the loan amount—and using coercive methods to recover unpaid debts.
 The ED found that the accused had established two firms, Toucolor Technologies Private Limited and Truekindle Technology Private Limited, in 2020.
 Allegedly, they used Indian employees as proxy directors while maintaining control over operations from behind the scenes.